 A student may withdraw from a course without grade point average penalty before the end of the eighth week of each semester and will be assigned a grade of W on the transcript.
-To withdraw from a course after the eighth week, but before the last four weeks of the semester, the student must obtain approval for withdrawal from the professor of the course, from the student’s adviser, and from the Dean of Graduate Studies.
+To withdraw from a course after the eighth week, but before the last four weeks of the semester, the student must obtain approval for withdrawal from the professor of the course, from the student’s adviser, and from the Dean of Graduate Studies (using the Petition for Exception to Academic Policy form).
 If the approval is granted, the transcript will indicate that the student withdrew with a passing grade (WP) or withdrew with a failing grade (WF).
 Please review Arcadia’s refund policy.

 Withdrawals during the last four weeks of the semester are not allowed except in extraordinary circumstances beyond the control of the student.
-The Dean, in consultation with appropriate faculty, must approve the withdrawal.
+The Dean, in consultation with appropriate faculty, must approve the withdrawal in addition to the approvals listed above.
 (WP/WF remains in effect.)

 Withdrawals from summer courses are governed by the same guidelines, using the dates of mid-term and three-quarters through the term.

 All requests for withdrawals must be filed by the dates listed in the Academic Calendar.

 Please note: Course abandonment, or failure to withdraw from a course, will result in an automatic failure for the course.
 It is the responsibility of the student to notify the Registrar’s Office in writing of the intent to withdraw from a course.